OS-RSPS/blog/_posts/10-21-23-patch-notes-spells-skilling-improvements-and-more/10-21-23-patch-notes-spells-skilling-improvements-and-more.md

 <div class="spacer-medium"></div>
 <div class="divider div-transparent"></div>

 Among these changes, many others have been made, but... we're running a little bit out of room for this section!
 For a full review of the Herblore changes, please review the patch summary notes at the bottom of the page.
-We're hoping these highlighted changes, among the others introduced, will truly lend in a beneficial manner to the skilling experience.
+We're hoping these highlighted changes, among the others introduced, will truly lend in a beneficial manner to the skilling experience of Herblore.

 <div class="spacer-medium"></div>
 <div class="divider div-transparent"></div>